Pinnacle55/nagasaki-ml/README.md

 The workflow used here can be applied to any collection of data downloaded from the USGS Earth Explorer website.

-To do:
- - Add code to TOA_reflectance_stacker.py to crop the output raster into the study area based on a shapefile.
- - Add animations and summary statistics to show land use change over time.

 ## Data Collection

 LANDSAT data was downloaded from the [USGS earth explorer website](https://earthexplorer.usgs.gov/).
 In addition to LANDSAT data, this database contains a variety of satellite information such as MODIS land use data.
 Note that LANDSAT files are quite large.
 The LANDSAT products provided include 11 bands across the electromagnetic spectrum.
 Bands 1–7 contain reflectance information, while band 8 is a panchromatic image that takes information from bands 2 to 5.
 Band 9 contains cirrus data usually used for quality control, while bands 10 and 11 contain thermal emissivity data.